wonas2dosgwr3/measurevaluenotmoney/README.md

 C
 > ## ***" ...
 The Founder Of The Alhambra joy, and soon became chief of the Moslems in Spain ...

-> ### **... when he reached a manly age, he was named administrator of Arjona and Jaén, reaching** ***great popularity for his goodness and justice***. ... **In the year 1238 he entered in Granada, amidst the enthusiastic shouts of the inhabitants; he was proclaimed King with great demonstations of
+> ### **... when he reached a manly age, he was named administrator of Arjona and Jaén, reaching** ***great popularity for his goodness and justice***. ... **In the year 1238 he entered in Granada, amidst the enthusiastic shouts of the inhabitants; he was proclaimed king with great demonstations of joy, and soon became chief of the Moslems of Spain ... his reign was a long series of prosperous events for his subjects

 # ***'There's no place like home'***